-Ron Killingsworth is Director of Communications for PSW, which serves more than 850 people with developmental disabilities in the Central Valley through employment, day, and independent living programs.
+Ron Killingsworth is Director of Marketing and Legislative Affairs for PSW, which serves more than 850 people with developmental disabilities in the Central Valley through employment, day, and independent living programs.
 Ron has more than 20 years of experience in developmental disability services and holds numerous leadership roles in the community and with the Central Valley Regional Center.
 Ron has held all CDSA Board officer positions and has served as Director on the CDSA and CDS Institute Boards.
 He is currently chair of the Central Valley Caucus and serves on the Public Policy and PR Committees, both of which he previously chaired.

 As Executive Director, Barry leads our lobbying and public policy, as well as CDSA and CDS Institute operations.
 He cultivates strong relationships with Administration officials, legislators and relevant staff members, and colleagues at stakeholder organizations to ensure CDSA members are well represented in Sacramento.
 Barry was named Executive Director in August 2020, after five years as CDSA’s Director of Government Affairs.
 Barry came to CDSA with legislative and management experience, and previously served as the in-house counsel to a regional human rights and fair housing commission.
 A native Southern Californian, Barry has developed NorCal bona fides as an alumnus of UC Davis and the University of the Pacific, McGeorge School of Law.
 He enjoys life in Sacramento as part of a small menagerie including his wife, two kiddos, chickens and dog.

-As Business Manager, Jim manages income-generating activities, IT services, contracts, business management and associated processes.
+As Associate Director, Jim manages income-generating activities, IT services, contracts, business management and associated processes.
 Jim brings a strong corporate sector background from both California and Colorado.
 His experience includes world-wide distribution, business administration, marketing, product support, North and South America product sales, and start-up operations management.
 In addition to his corporate experience, his nonprofit responsibilities included class development/instructor and building refurbishment foreman.
 His foundation includes faith, his wife, family, friends, and camping off the grid.